1DoiSimpEm/Superb-ToDo-Note/README.md

 - [Lottie](https://github.com/airbnb/lottie-android): To implement animation view.
 - [CompactCalendarView](https://github.com/SundeepK/CompactCalendarView): Android calendar is too complicated, rather using this.

 _Superb ToDo is incompleted because of the performance I made with rubbish code architecture, the main purpose is to make me feel motivated as I have my own product.
-So in further future the performance of will be improved as long as I keep gaining knowledge_
+So in further future the performance of will be improved as long as I keep gaining knowledge._